andrei-vasile-dev/ObjectCounterAI/README.md

 5.  **Response Delivery:** The `MessageRouting` component (running in a dedicated thread within Flask) matches the response to the initial HTTP request and delivers it to the client.

 ---
-*Developed as a showcase of Distributed Systems and AI Integration.*